trevhud/posthog-sqltools/README.md

-# PostHog ClickHouse Query Runner (TypeScript Version)
+# PostHog Query Runner

 A VSCode extension that allows you to run ClickHouse SQL queries against your PostHog database with a simple keyboard shortcut (Command+Enter).
-This version is written in TypeScript.

 ## Features